abdalla/night-owl-iterm2-theme/README.md

 Drag the file `themes/Night Owl.itermcolors` onto iTerm2, or import
 it in *Preferences > Profiles > Colors*.

+There is also a `Night Owl (inverse).itermcolors` theme, which swaps the "normal"/"bright" colors; the default "normal" colors are the common foreground colors used in the VS Code theme, but if for some reason your iTerm setup uses the "bright" colors as foreground colors, you may use this inverse theme.

 ### Recommended iTerm2 Settings
 - Preferences > Profiles > Text > Text Rendering
   - [ ] Draw bold text in bold font